23 Oct Odds and Ends

 Roger Craver (DonorVoice) also advises thank you calls to “donors for their gifts, as a welcome to a new donor, and as a tribute to the donors who are celebrating their 2nd, 5th, or 10th anniversary with your organization.”
 Love it.

 Calling donors is even better if you can spread out the fun.
 The Executive Director shouldn’t hog it all to themselves.
 Other staff and Board members can and should be asked to help make calls.

 Hint #1: this is a great way to keep Emeritus Board members involved, too.

 Hint#2: keep track of who calls whom so you can make the same assignments in future years.

 Today’s Agitator post was written by Kiki Koutmeridou, who is described as the Chief Behavioral Scientist for DonorVoice.
 Koutmeridou offers the following tips for getting the most out of your Giving Tuesday campaign.

 Koutmeridou encourages finding a visual that communicates urgency, such as a countdown clock.
 “In the dozens of emails I reviewed, I found only one using a live countdown to further enhance this sense of urgency.”

 Framing your Giving Tuesday appeal as an exceptional event, instead of as an annual event, can help boost results.
-Koutmeridou points to a study which compared descriptions of an Alzheimer’s walk as “held annually for Altzheimers” versus “only once a year for Altzheimers.”
+Koutmeridou points to a study which compared descriptions of an Alzheimer’s walk as “held annually for Alzheimers” versus “only once a year for Alzheimers.”
 The latter yielded a larger result and a higher average gift.